 Drysol is a prescription-only treatment for hyperhidrosis, containing 20% Aluminum Chloride Hexahydrate and Ethanol (Alcohol).
 If you’ve already been to the doctor about your excessive sweating, they may have already prescribed Drysol for you as a way to stop your perspiration.

 While Drysol is a reputable treatment, many people are unsatisfied with it, because:

-- Drysol’s high concentration of Aluminum Chloride can cause severe irritation, due to the high concentration of ethanol in the formula along with the absence of any soothing ingredients that reduces side effects.
+- Drysol’s high concentration of Aluminum Chloride can cause severe irritation, due to the high concentration of ethanol in the formula along with the absence of any soothing ingredients that reduce side effects.

-- The hassle and cost of getting hold of Drysol gets in the way of treatment, since you need to go to the doctor, pay for a prescription, and pick it up from the pharmacy.
+- The hassle and cost of getting hold of Drysol get in the way of a treatment since you need to go to the doctor, pay for a prescription, and pick it up from the pharmacy.

 - The “dab-o-matic” application method doesn’t allow for smooth or effective application on underarms, and the container tends to leak easily so you can’t take it anywhere.

 Unfortunately, for hyperhidrosis sufferers, it can seem like the next step forward from prescription antiperspirant is towards more extreme treatment options — like surgery or botox injections.
 This is especially tempting when you’ve gone through dozens of conventional deodorants and antiperspirants and also tried the “extra strength” antiperspirants to no avail.

 However, in this guide, we want to show that you don’t need to go in the direction of medical intervention.
 There are a few prescription-only Drysol alternatives available, and there are also robust specialist antiperspirants that will help you manage hyperhidrosis.
 One of these is Duradry, which has a simple 3-step process that actually works to prevent excessive sweating.